Logarithms and Square Roots of Real Matrices

+{\bf Abstract.} The need for computing logarithms or square roots of real matrices arises in a number of applied problems.
+A significant class of problems comes from medical imaging.
+One of these problems is to interpolate and to perform statistics on data represented by certain kinds of matrices (such as symmetric positive definite matrices in DTI).
+Another important and difficult problem is the registration of medical images.
+For both of these problems, the ability to compute logarithms of real matrices turns out to be crucial.
+However, not all real matrices have a {\it real\/} logarithm and thus, it is important to have sufficient conditions for the existence (and possibly the uniqueness) of a real logarithm for a real matrix.
+Such conditions (involving the eigenvalues of a matrix) are known, both for the logarithm and the square root.

-{\bf Abstract.} In these notes, we consider the problem of finding the logarithm or the square root of a real matrix.
-It is known that for every real $n\times n$ matrix, $A$, if no real eigenvalue of $A$ is negative or zero, then $A$ has a real logarithm, that is, there is a real matrix, $X$, such that $e^X = A$.
-Furthermore, if the eigenvalues, $\xi$, of $X$ satisfy the property $-\pi < \Immag(\xi) < \pi$, then $X$ is unique.
-It is also known that under the same condition every real $n\times n$ matrix, $A$, has a real square root, that is, there is a real matrix, $X$, such that $X^2 = A$.
-Moreover, if the eigenvalues, $\rho\, e^{i\theta}$, of $X$ satisfy the condition $-\frac{\pi}{2} < \theta < \frac{\pi}{2}$, then $X$ is unique.
-These theorems are the theoretical basis for various numerical methods for exponentiating a matrix or for computing its logarithm using a method known as {\it scaling and squaring\/} (resp. {\it inverse scaling and squaring\/}).
-Such methods play an important role in the {\it log-Euclidean framework\/} due to Arsigny, Fillard, Pennec and Ayache and its applications to medical imaging.
-Actually, there is a necessary and sufficient condition for a real matrix to have a real logarithm (or a real square root) but it is fairly subtle as it involves the parity of the number of Jordan blocks associated with negative eigenvalues.
-As far as I know, with the exception of Higham's recent book \cite{HighamFM}, proofs of these results are scattered in the literature and it is not easy to locate them.
-Moreover, Higham's excellent book assumes a certain level of background in linear algebra that readers interested in the topics of this paper may not possess so we feel that a more elementary presentation might be a valuable supplement to Higham \cite{HighamFM}.
-In these notes, I present a unified exposition of these results and give more direct proofs of some of them using the Real Jordan Form.
+As far as I know, with the exception of Higham's recent book \cite{HighamFM}, proofs of the results involving these conditions are scattered in the literature and it is not easy to locate them.
+Moreover, Higham's excellent book assumes a certain level of background in linear algebra that readers interested in applications to medical imaging may not possess so we feel that a more elementary presentation might be a valuable supplement to Higham \cite{HighamFM}.
+In this paper, I present a unified exposition of these results, including a proof of the existence of the Real Jordan Form, and give more direct proofs of some of these results using the Real Jordan Form.

 \eject